-Pruning a Tree — The Proper Way
+Pruning a Tree—The Better Way

 Pruning a tree properly is not only easy — it's very important to the health and viability of the tree itself.
 Many people look at it as mowing grass or trimming a hedge.
 They figure they can just cut it and it'll be fine.
 Trees don't work this way.
 If a tree is not pruned correctly, it can suffer irreparable damage.
-Disease can settle in and seriously weaken or even kill it.

 Here are some standard guidelines and recommendations for pruning different types of branches from trees.
 We'll discuss cuts for three different types: suckers, small branches, and larger branches.
 All methods involve the same principle — cutting off the branch while leaving the collar intact and ensuring we leave the smallest wound possible.

 Clipping a sucker is easy — just straddle the blades of the clippers over the protruding stem, keeping the sides of the clippers against the trunk of the tree, and make the cut.
 It should leave a nice clean cut as close as you can get without causing any damage.
+Many times, all you need to do is break the sucker off with your fingers.
+They usually snap off easily and very cleanly.

-Smaller branches are cut almost the same way, but with a couple of small differences.
 The first is that you’ll most likely be using a pruning saw or loppers to make the cut.
 The second is that the cut shouldn’t be right up against the trunk.
-It should be flush with the collar—where the branch joins the trunk.
+It should be flush with the collar — the slight swelling where the branch joins the trunk.

 If you’re dealing with a V-shaped crotch, don’t overthink it.
 The same rules apply—find the collar, make a clean cut, and let the tree do the rest.

-Larger branches require three cuts to do the job properly.
 The first cut should be at least a foot or two away from the trunk, made on the underside of the branch, and only extend about a third of the way into it.

 This way, when the second cut is made and the branch starts to drop, it will break cleanly at that first cut instead of tearing the bark.